The Car Tour

-The Car Tour is the seventh headlining concert tour by English indie rock band Arctic Monkeys, launched in support of their sixth studio album, The Car (2022).
-The tour began on 9 August 2022 in Istanbul at Zorlu PSM, and will conclude on 1 October 2023 in Los Angeles at Kia Forum, visiting North America, South America, Oceania and Eurasia.
+The Car Tour was the seventh headlining concert tour by English indie rock band Arctic Monkeys, launched in support of their seventh studio album, The Car (2022).
+The tour began on 9 August 2022 in Istanbul at Zorlu PSM, and concluded on 19 October 2023 in Dublin at 3Arena, visiting North America, South America, Oceania and Eurasia.
 This marks their first tour since Tranquility Base Hotel & Casino Tour (2018–2019), and features the band, alongside usual touring members, Scott Gillies, Tom Rowley, Davey Latter, and Tyler Parkford.

+It has been noted that with this tour, the band is "taking their most intricate – and certainly least commercially viable – material to their biggest-ever shows."

 Background

+Their previous tour, had significantly less dates than 2013' AM Tour, Ian McAndrew, the band's manager made that decision so the next tour [The Car] had a much bigger run of dates.
+The tour got pushed back three times due to the COVID-19 pandemic.
+"But even as this plan was sitting in place, the band continued to grow," he said.